afleones/Ecommerce/README.md

 2. We create the requirement or functionality, in the workflow tool, trello or github issues (our github)
 3. Optional we create a branch for the development of the issue.
 4. We work and complete the tasks.
+5. We run:
+-      git status
-5. We run <strong>git status</strong> and check the files that have undergone changes.
+   and check the files that have undergone changes.
+6. We run:
+-      git add .
-6. We run <strong>git add.</strong> and we add all the changes to the stash.
+  and we add all the changes to the stash.
-7. We commit the changes with: <strong>git commit -m "Here the commit title"</strong>
+7. We commit the changes with:
+-      git commit -m "Here the commit title"
+8. We carry out a push to our repository with:
+-      git push origin main
-8. We carry out a push to our repository with: <strong>git push origin main</strong> (Taking into account that the romoto of our repository is called origin and the branch to which we are going to send the work is called master).
+9. (Taking into account that the romoto of our repository is called origin and the branch to which we are going to send the work is called master).
-9. We go to the github page and enter our repository.
+10.We go to the github page and enter our repository.
-10.We create a new pull request, which is sent to the original repository.
+11.We create a new pull request, which is sent to the original repository.

 ## Dependencies
 -  Ruby version: 2.7.1 </br>